oemof/tespy/doc/tespy_modules/networks.rst

     is calculated as function of the actual mass flow to design mass flow ratio.
 You can provide your own (measured) data or use the already existing data from TESPy.
-All standard characteristic functions are available at :py:class:`tespy.tools.characteristics.characteristics`.
-How to specify own
+All standard characteristic functions are available at :py:mod:`tespy.data`.
+How to specify own data and all available characteristic functions are provided in
-    data and all available characteristic functions are provided in :ref:`this section <component_characteristics_label>`.
+    :ref:`this section <component_characteristics_label>`.

 For connections it works in the same way, e. g. write